-It is generally used if the columns in rows are closer.
+It is generally used if the columns in a row are closer.

 The continuous footing is used when;

-II.
-The columns are close to each other that their individual footing will overlap.
+ii.
+The columns are too close to each other and their individual footing will overlap.

 b.
 Evenly supports the weight of the foundation walls.